Yes! I have availability* for RevPit authors who want to work with an editor, even if you didn’t sub to me in the Annual Contest.

 👉 Everyone who submitted to me in the Annual Contest also gets a free query + synopsis critique ($100 value) when you book any full manuscript editing service.

-⭐ Redeem by May 1, 2025 ⭐
+⭐ Redeem by June 15, 2025 ⭐

 You’ll receive a separate document of comprehensive feedback about your manuscript, including notes on strengths and opportunities for improvement in terms of readability, clarity, and consistency.
 The notes will address big story-telling elements like plot, structure, pacing, scene structure, character development, point-of-view and voice, balance of show and tell, worldbuilding, and more.
 Also includes suggestions for your next steps, a tailored list of recommended resources, and a one-hour consultation call after you receive your notes.